We are Norwich, the City of Stories.

 Find out more about getting involved in our national and international programme of events, activities, and new initiatives.

 UEA's Arts and Humanities Research Engagement Series brings the latest research and new ideas to audiences inside and outside the university on matters of great public interest.
 Running annually in the spring, we invite the essential expert voices, from UEA and beyond, to tell you what you really need to know about the critical issues facing us all.

-The spring 2021 series 'After Brexit: Utopia or Dystopia?' will feature figures from politics and academia, who will share their reflections, and offer their hopes and fears for a post-Brexit Britain.
+The spring 2021 series 'After Brexit: Utopia or Dystopia?' featured figures from politics and academia, who shared their reflections, and offered their hopes and fears for a post-Brexit Britain.

-For more information and to book your place, please click here.
+For more information on the 2021 series of events, and to watch all online events back, please click here.